 Any healthcare provider who can prescribe medication may prescribe VIVITROL and administer it in-office.1 If you prefer that a patient receive VIVITROL from another provider, you can direct the patient to the Provider Locator Tool at www.vivitrol.com.

-The recommended dose of VIVITROL is 380 mg delivered via a monthly intramuscular gluteal injection, alternating buttocks for each subsequent injection.1 Full instructions for administering VIVITROL are provided in the VIVITROL Prescribing Information.
+VIVITROL must be prepared and administered by a healthcare provider.
+The recommended dose of VIVITROL is 380 mg delivered intramuscularly (IM) as a gluteal injection, every 4 weeks or once a month, alternating buttocks for each subsequent injection, using the carton components provided.1 Full instructions for administering VIVITROL are provided in the VIVITROL Prescribing Information.